universal-credit-system/wallet/README.md

 * dialog	(used for GUI)
 * git		(used only to fetch the files from GitHub)

-**IF YOU WOULD LIKE TO RUN THE SCRIPT ON ANDROID WE SUGGEST THAT YOU INSTALL TERMUX FIRST.
-YOU CAN FIND TERMUX IN THE PLAYSTORE.**

 To install these programs just type the following into command prompt:
 ```